Charles Fried: Legal career

-Fried is admitted to the bars of the United States Supreme Court, United States Court of Appeals for the Federal Circuit, the District of Columbia, the Commonwealth of Massachusetts, and numerous U.S. courts of appeals.
-He argued 25 cases in front of the Supreme Court while in the Solicitor General's office.
-He has served as counsel to a number of major law firms and clients, and in that capacity argued several major cases, perhaps the most important being Daubert v.
+Fried argued 25 cases in front of the Supreme Court during his tenure as Solicitor General.
+He served as counsel to numerous major law firms and clients, arguing several major cases, one of the most notable being Daubert v.
 Merrell Dow Pharmaceuticals, both in the Supreme Court and in the Ninth Circuit on remand.

-Fried's government service includes a year as Special Assistant to the Attorney General of the United States (1984–85) and a consulting relationship to that office (1983), as well as advisory roles with the Department of Transportation (1981–83) and President Ronald Reagan (1982).
+Prior to his appointment as Solicitor General, Fried was Special Assistant to the Attorney General of the United States from 1984 to 1985, which was preceded by a consulting relationship to that office.
+He also held advisory roles with the Department of Transportation from 1981 to 1983 and President Ronald Reagan (1982).
 In October 1985, Reagan appointed Fried as Solicitor General of the United States.
 Fried had previously served as Deputy Solicitor General and Acting Solicitor General.
 As Solicitor General, he represented the Reagan Administration before the Supreme Court in 25 cases.
 In 1989, when Reagan left office, Fried returned to Harvard Law School.

-From September 1995 until June 1999, Fried served as an associate justice of the Supreme Judicial Court of Massachusetts, while teaching constitutional law at Harvard Law School as a Distinguished Lecturer.
+Fried was appointed associate justice of the Supreme Judicial Court of Massachusetts in 1995 by his former student, Governor Bill Weld, and served in that role until June 1999,.
+During this time, he also taught constitutional law at Harvard Law School as a Distinguished Lecturer.
 Prior to joining the court, Fried held the chair of Carter Professor of General Jurisprudence at Harvard Law School.
-On July 1, 1999, he returned to Harvard Law School as a full-time member of the faculty and Beneficial Professor of Law.
-He has served on the Harvard Law School faculty since 1961, teaching courses on appellate advocacy, commercial law, constitutional law, contracts, criminal law, federal courts, labor law, torts, legal philosophy, and medical ethics.
+He returned to Harvard Law School in July 1999 as a full-time member of the faculty and Beneficial Professor of Law.
+He served on the Harvard Law School faculty from 1961 until his retirement in December 2023, teaching courses on appellate advocacy, commercial law, constitutional law, contracts, criminal law, federal courts, labor law, torts, legal philosophy, and medical ethics.

-Fried has published extensively.
-He is the author of nine books and over 30 journal articles.
-His work has also appeared in over a dozen collections.
-Unusually for a law professor without a graduate degree in philosophy, he has published significant work in moral and political theory only indirectly related to the law; Right and Wrong, for instance is a general statement of a Kantian position in ethics with affinities with the work of Thomas Nagel, John Rawls, and Robert Nozick.
+Fried published extensively.
+He was the author of more than ten books and over 30 journal articles.
+His work also appeared in over a dozen collections.
+Unusually for a law professor without a graduate degree in philosophy, he published significant work in moral and political theory only indirectly related to the law; Right and Wrong, for instance is a general statement of a Kantian position in ethics with affinities with the work of Thomas Nagel, John Rawls, and Robert Nozick.
 On September 27, 2010, he and Gregory Fried discussed their book Because It Is Wrong: Torture, Privacy, and Presidential Power in the Age of Terror at the American Academy of Arts and Sciences.
-Fried has been Orgain Lecturer at the University of Texas (1982), Tanner Lecturer on Human Values at Stanford University (1981), and Harris Lecturer on Medical Ethics at the Harvard Medical School (1974–75).
-He was awarded a Guggenheim Fellowship in 1971–72.
-Fried is a member of the National Academy of Sciences's Institute of Medicine, the American Academy of Arts and Sciences, and the American Law Institute.
+Fried was Orgain Lecturer at the University of Texas (1982), Tanner Lecturer on Human Values at Stanford University (1981), and Harris Lecturer on Medical Ethics at the Harvard Medical School (1974–75).
+He was conferred a Guggenheim Fellowship in 1971–72.
+He was a member of the National Academy of Sciences's Institute of Medicine, the American Academy of Arts and Sciences, and the American Law Institute.